 Space Movies without Aliens: 3 Movies, 3 Approaches

-Space aliens are a stable of space movies.
+Space aliens are a staple of space movies.
 It may be difficult to image a space movie without aliens.
 In some cases, such as Forbidden Planet, aliens are never seen but they are an intricate part of the story.
 Outland, Apollo 13, and Armageddon are late 20th century space movies that don’t have aliens.
 They represent 3 different approaches to space movies without aliens.
 These movies also had good budgets for their day and A-list stars.

 The movie is set on Jupiter’s moon Io.
 The moon has a mining colony.
 At the beginning of the movie one of the miners freaks out and disconnects the hose to his space suit.
 This causes him to explode.
 The belief if someone lost pressure in their space suit they would explode had some popularity at the time.
 Soon after a new security head, Marshall William T. O’Niel (Sean Connery) arrives on the space colony.
 His wife, Carol (Kika Markham), and son, Paul (Nicholas Barnes), are with him.
 The manager of the colony is Mark Sheppard (Peter Boyle).
 Sheppard tells Marshall O’Niel it is best not to make waves.
 To Sheppard if everything runs smoothly the company will keep the franchise and everyone will be happy.